Leon Uris: Personal life

 Uris was married three times.
 His first wife was Betty Beck, whom he married in 1945.
 They had three children before divorcing in 1968.
 He then married Marjorie Edwards in 1968, who committed suicide by gunshot the following year.

 His third and last wife was photographer Jill Peabody, daughter of Frances Gleason and Alfred Peabody of Boston.
-They had two children, Rachel and Conor.
-They married in 1970, when she was 22 years old and he was 45.
+They had two children.
+They married in 1970, when Jill was 22 years old and he was 45.
 He and wife Jill worked together on his book Ireland: A Terrible Beauty, for which she provided illustrations and on Jerusalem: A Song of Songs.
 They divorced in 1988, and soon after Uris settled in New York City.

 Death

 Leon Uris died of kidney failure at his Long Island home on Shelter Island in 2003, aged 78.
 His papers can be found at the Harry Ransom Center, University of Texas in Austin, where the University of Texas Press published a literary biography about him.
-The collection includes all of Uris's novels, with the exception of The Haj and Mitla Pass, as well as manuscripts for the screenplay, Gunfight at the O.K.
+The collection includes all of Uris's novels, with the exception of The Haj and Mitla Pass, as well as manuscripts for the screenplay Gunfight at the O.K.
 Corral.
 He was survived by his five children and two grandchildren.